MailTape/MailTape-v1/_posts/2017-01-29-infinite-bisous.md

 _Inès_: **"**???????**"**

 + ## These New Puritans - The Way I Do
-_Inès_: **"**These New Puritans have been a favorite band of mine for years now.
+_Inès_: **"**These New Puritans has been a favorite band of mine for years now.
 This song starts very simply and then layers up until reaching this kind of tragic yet very optimistic ending.
 It is a quiet moment suspended in time, calming and awakening.**"**

 + ## Ménage à Trois - Conditional Love